PushpikaWan/MERN-stack/README.md

 - lodash - there are really good fucntionality to map and do other operations have a look and use it while refactoring
 - path-parser

+// useful node modules (not used)
+- morgan - for logs
+- dotenv - to provide env file support